 Finding out who services your private student loans can be as simple as looking at bills that may come in the mail each month.
 If you do not receive paper bills from your student loan lender, you can find out who services your student loans by requesting a copy of your credit report.
 You are entitled to a free credit report each year, which you can obtain from one of the three major credit reporting agencies.

 You can use the servicer’s website to determine how much you debt you have, how much interest has accrued and to make sure that you are on top of your payments.
 You can also contact your servicer to discuss issues that you may be having.
 For example, if you recently have become unemployed, you can contact your servicer to discuss forbearance or deferral options for your private student loans.
 In many cases, by signing up for an account with your student loan servicer’s website and enabling automatic payment, you may be eligible for an interest rate reduction.

-Working with private student loan servicers can require a fair amount of patience, and attention to detail.
-Student loans can be complex, particularly given that many borrowers have more than one loan.
-Many students have had difficulty working with their student loan servicers, complaining that payments have not been credited to their accounts or that paperwork has gone missing.
+Working with private student loan servicers can require a fair amount of patience and attention to detail.
+Student loans can be complex, especially because many borrowers have more than one.
+Many students have had difficulty working with their student loan servicers in the past, complaining that payments have not been credited to their accounts or that paperwork has gone missing.

 Your private student loan servicer acts as the middleman between you and your borrower.
 Maintaining a good relationship is often critical to keeping your student loans in good standing and ensuring that you can pay off your student loans in a timely fashion.
 If you do have concerns about how your student loans have been serviced, consider contacting the Consumer Financial Protection Bureau to register a complaint.

 Differences Between Federal Student Loans and Private Student Loans

 When it comes to paying for college, most students will have to take on some form of debt.
 There are two forms of loans that most students will consider: federal and private student loans.
 Understanding the difference between these two types of loans — including the advantages and disadvantages of each — is the key to making a smart choice about your financial future.